- Adding payments

 Frequently Asked Questions

-- Customers then overpay
+- Customers will overpay

-Question: Can I undo offsetting?
+Question: Can I undo an offsetting?

 - Yes, but this must be done manually

-- Therefore always check before clicking Apply
+- That's why you should always check before clicking Apply

-Question: How much time does automatic offsetting take?
+Question: How long does automatic offsetting take?

 - For 100 customers: about 1-2 minutes